 Understanding how the margin of safety works in tandem with other analytical techniques such as fundamental analysis and technical analysis, can also help investors make better decisions when it comes to buying or selling securities.

 By combining all available data points into one coherent picture, investors can get a clearer sense of what investments have higher risk/reward profiles versus those with more stable long-term prospects for growth.
 This can enable them to make better decisions about when (and why) to enter or exit positions in order to maximize return on their investments over time.

 The Margin of Safety Measures Market Irrationality

 The larger the margin of safety, the more irrational the market has become.
-Imagine a business that has $5 billion worth of assets, property and future cash flow from operations, but the stock market values all the shares on the market (Market Capitalization) at $2.5 billion.
-This essentially means you could buy the entire company for a 50% discount and potentially break to company up and realize a 100% profit on your investment.
+Imagine a business with $5 billion worth of assets, property, and future cash flow from operations, but the stock market values all the shares on the market (Market Capitalization) at $2.5 billion.
+This means you could buy the entire company for a 50% discount and potentially break to company up and realize a 100% profit on your investment.

 If the market values a company accurately, it is behaving rationally.
 Therefore the larger the Margin of Safety, the more irrational the market is behaving.